rw251/covid-health-impact/README.md

-# COVID-19 impact on mental health
+# COVID-19 impact on mental and physical health

-Exploratory work to determine what (if any) effect the COVID-19 outbreak is having on the reporting, diagnosis and treatment of mental health conditions.
+Exploratory work to determine what (if any) effect the COVID-19 outbreak is having on the reporting, diagnosis and treatment of mental and physical health conditions.

 ## Instructions